PushpitKumar/Online-Resume/README.md

 # Online-Resume
-Online Resume created using HTML, CSS.
+Online Resume created using HTML, CSS and front-end tech.
+I plan to update it as I continue learning web development.